-Demonstration Gardens (staff members grow a variety of organic veggies, fruits, flowers and herbs in the beds in front of the QNFC Learning Center; QNFC provides most of the materials),
+Collaboration Gardens (local Plumas Charter School students grow a variety of organic veggies, fruits, flowers and herbs in the beds in front of the QNFC Learning Center),

 Adopt-a-Highway (four clean-ups conducted with Co-op volunteers every year on the section of Hwy 70 from the top of Cemetery Hill almost out to Golden Eagle Ave.)

-and participate in many community events (including Safe Trick or Treat, Taste of Plumas, FRC Night, and the Homegrown Festival)
+and participate in many community events (including Safe Trick or Treat, Taste of Plumas and FRC new student orientations)

 Create your own unique website with customizable templates.